barrucadu/phd/thesis/corrections.markdown

 * Section 5.7: define the notion of correctness.

-This is now explicitly stated.
+This is now explicitly stated in section 5.8.

 * Section 5.8: strengthen the argument that your changes do not introduce errors.